AutoResearch/autora/docs/online-experiments/firebase.md

 ### Initialize Firebase Account And Project

-- Create and login to a firebase account on the [Firebase website](https://firebase.google.com/).
+- Create and log in to a Firebase account on the [Firebase website](https://firebase.google.com/).
 - Create a firebase project by clicking add project and enter a project name.
 - You can choose to disable google analytics in the next page if you are not planning on using it for your project.